heremaps/here-data-sdk-cpp/README.md

 #### Build

-To build the HERE OLP Edge SDK C++, run the following commands in the root of the repository folder after cloning:
+To build the HERE OLP SDK for C++, run the following commands in the root of the repository folder after cloning:

 ```bash
 mkdir build && cd build